Rover V8 engine: History

 The Rover V8 remained with Land Rover when it was sold to Ford by BMW.
 Although Land Rover has switched to the Jaguar AJ-V8 engine for new applications, they wanted production of the engine to continue, and they arranged for production to restart in Weston-super-Mare under MCT, an engineering and manufacturing company.
 MCT will continue limited production of the engine for the foreseeable future, supplying engines for aftermarket and replacement use.

 The Rover V8 based on the Buick design was not the first V8 engine produced by Rover.
 When the Rover Company was having engineering differences of opinion regarding the development of the Whittle turbine engine, the Wilks brothers did a deal with Rolls-Royce to swap technologies.
-The turbine engine project at Barnoldswick went to Rolls-Royce and Rover Co took over the V12 Meteor engine production used in a range of world war two tanks and the post war Centurion Tank - (the Meteor V12 was a 'detuned' version of the Merlin aero engine).
+The turbine engine project at Barnoldswick went to Rolls-Royce and Rover Co took over the V12 Meteor engine production used in a range of World War II tanks and the post war Centurion Tank - (the Meteor V12 was a 'detuned' version of the Merlin aero engine).
 From this a V8 variant was developed.

 The Rover Meteorite, also known as Rolls-Royce Meteorite, was a V8 petrol engine of 18.01 L capacity.
 In essence it was two-thirds of a V12 Meteor, and it shared the Meteor's 60° bank angle.
 Meteorites were built for heavy duty vehicles, for marine use and as stationary power units: it powered the Thornycroft Antar or Mighty Antar Tank Transporter – and as such was used to transport Meteor-engined tanks – and also heavy transport on the Snowy Mountains Hydro-Electric Scheme in Australia.